We as humans have a major advantage over all other living beings:

 The power of imagination

-We can imaging the future and possible outcomes and go through multiple scenarios of any given action.
+We can imagine the future and possible outcomes and go through multiple scenarios of any given action.
 That is quite amazing and some of us are specialists in that.

 What has this to do with making decisions you might ask?
 Let me explain: